 Skip to main content

-Yes, raspberries are safe for dogs in small amounts.
-They contain vitamin C, fiber and antioxidants.
-Raspberries contain natural xylitol, which is toxic in large quantities.
-A few berries as a treat are harmless, a whole bowl would be too much.
+Yes, dogs can eat raspberries in small amounts.
+They provide vitamin C, fiber and antioxidants.
+The xylitol content that gets mentioned so often is only a trace and is no problem in normal amounts.
+The reason to limit them is mainly the fruit sugar: a few berries as a treat are harmless, but a whole bowl would be too much.

 A happy dog with pointy ears and a turquoise bandana eating raspberries in a sunny garden.